jjfm/Project-Euler/README.md

 ## Where can i find the puzzles?
 You can find all the puzzle [here](https://projecteuler.net/about)
 ## Completed puzzle
-  -Multiples of 3 and 5
+  1-Multiples of 3 and 5
-  -Even Fibonacci numbers
+  2-Even Fibonacci numbers